 REDUCING THE SPAN OF THE LARGEST STEEL BEAM

 Knocking out walls and inserting large steel beams and structural supports is a substantial cost and we will require several beams for our renovation.
 In the initial plan, the largest beam spanned about 5.9 metres from the front to the back of the open plan space.
 There wasn’t much we could alter about the structural work, but once when I was playing around with the kitchen layout to see if I could fit in an American-style fridge freezer, I had the idea of changing the position of the door so I could have a wall of pantry and fridge space.
 This also reduced the span of the largest beam significantly – winning!

-So this is where we’re at, and I feel pretty good about this layout.
+So this is where we’re at and while I may still play around with the cabinet configuration, and I feel pretty good about this layout.
 It allows me to have good sized appliances, sufficient worktop space, and even a little walk-in pantry that I’ve always wanted. 😀 I also like that the fridge freezer is tucked away.
 The island size has been reduced, but that doesn’t bother me in any way.

 Naturally, I have started gathering lots of inspiration to figure out the style and colours for the kitchen, and below are some of the kitchens and pantries that I’m loving.